zamanali423/demo/README.md

 # demo

 this is my first experience on GitHub so I am very interested yet.
 <br>
 Author: Zaman Ali ❤
+hobby: cricket